BT Smart Baby Monitor with 5in screen full review

 BT Smart Baby Monitor: Price and availability

-The BT Smart Baby Monitor is at the top of the range when it comes to price, with an RRP of £149.99.
+The BT Smart Baby Monitor is near the top of the range when it comes to price, with an RRP of £149.99.
 There are certainly cheaper options, but this does have a lot of features that cheaper models miss out on.

 It’s not available to buy in the US.